On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Introduction

 \begin{itemize}

-\item We present a comprehensive analysis of how EMI and IRR impact multiple RIS-aided multi-cluster multi-user multiple-input single-output (MISO) downlink systems in quasi-static indoor factory environments.
-We emphasize that the combined effects of EMI and IRR represent a critical challenge, as RIS can only passively redirect rather than filter or cancel interference, making their joint impact significantly more severe than when each effect is considered in isolation.
-To capture these effects, system performance is evaluated in terms of the achievable sum rate and outage probability.
+\item We present a comprehensive analysis of the joint impact of EMI and IRR in multi-cluster, multi-user indoor factory environments aided by multiple RISs under various operating settings.
+We show, through asymptotic analysis and system-level evaluation, that EMI remains the dominant interference source at moderate transmit power levels, where IRR is negligible.
+However, at extremely high interference transmit powers or large neighboring RIS deployments, IRR becomes a consequential impairment that can no longer be overlooked.

-\item We propose a novel RCG-based alternate optimization (AO) framework to optimize the RIS phase shifts in the presence of EMI and IRR, and we further investigate the phase optimization behavior considering scenarios with and without the knowledge of these interferences.
-The employment of the RCG method is motivated by its ability to handle the complex circle manifold on which RIS phase optimization lies, while ensuring convergence to a stationary solution with manageable complexity.
+\item To overcome the detrimental impact of EMI and IRR in practical RIS deployment, we propose a novel RCG-based alternating optimization (AO) framework for RIS phase shift optimization in the presence of joint EMI and IRR.
+The proposed framework is found to provide sum rate gains up to 100\% and 400\% over the conventional projected gradient ascent (PGA) algorithm and the baseline unoptimized operation, respectively.

-\item The analysis and proposed optimization framework are extensively validated numerically, considering a diverse set of parameters such as the number of RIS elements, transmit power levels, EMI power levels, and IRR.
+\item Unlike most existing works that assume uncorrelated channel matrices, we adopt a correlated channel model that better captures practical deployment conditions, where spatial correlation arises due to environmental and hardware constraints.
+The analysis and proposed optimization framework are extensively validated through numerical simulations across a wide range of system parameters, including the number of RIS elements, transmit power levels, RIS deployment configurations, EMI power levels, and IRR conditions.

 \end{itemize}